 Where to park in Amalfi

-In the port area, there is the parking Berma Portuale, the largest parking lot in Amalfi.
+In the port area, there is the Berma, the largest parking lot in Amalfi.
 However, you should keep in mind that it is an unguarded paid parking with rates starting from €2-€5 per hour, depending on the season.

 The port of Amalfi